 The approaches can follow two different phases:

 The glycogen loading depletion phase is when we deplete the stores in the body through manipulation of the diet, restriction of calories, or an increase in the duration of training so that we can use all of it.

-The glycogen replenishment phase is when the intensity of training and the duration of the training is lowered, and the content of carbs is increased drastically.
+The glycogen replenishment phase is when the training intensity and duration are lowered, and carbs content is increased drastically.
 This can also have rest days and exercise taper days leading up to the competition.

 Traditional Glycogen Loading (Carbohydrate Loading) Approach

-First, the glycogen depletion phase is usually three days in total and it starts 6 or 7 days before the athletic event in question.
-The diet is super low for these three days in the content of carbohydrates. this can be as low as 100 grams in a day, or about 15 to 20 percent of the total range of calories per day.
-The diet is thus going to be high in both protein and fats, and in proportions that work best for the athlete.
-It is obvious to see why this approach is somewhat tough and unpleasant, and partner it with the training be at a high or moderate intensity level to assist this depletion in glycogen stores.
-The importance here is to try and still maintain the proper levels of caloric intake, even with these severe dietary changes.
+First, the glycogen depletion phase usually lasts three days and starts 6 or 7 days before the athletic event.
+The diet is super low for these three days in the content of carbohydrates.
+This can be as low as 100 grams daily or about 15 to 20 percent of the total range of calories daily.
+Thus, the diet will be high in both protein and fats and in proportions that work best for the athlete.
+It is obvious to see why this approach is somewhat tough and unpleasant and partner it with the training at a high or moderate intensity level to assist this depletion in glycogen stores.
+The importance here is to try and still maintain the proper caloric intake levels, even with these severe dietary changes.

-Second, the glycogen loading phase is usually three days in time and it starts right after the depletion stage.
+Second, the glycogen loading phase is usually three days and starts right after the depletion stage.
 Here, we will have a high amount of carbs in the realm of 60 – 70 percent of the daily calories.
 This can be around 400 – 700 grams every day.
-There should be adequate protein and lipid content taken in also, to make the diet work still.
+There should also be adequate protein and lipid content to make the diet work.
 The exercise is tapered and reduced to a low level with a possible rest day in there also before the athletic event.
 Hydration is well maintained.